wazuh/wazuh-documentation/source/installation-guide/kibana/index.rst

             .. include:: ../../_templates/installations/elastic/zypp/install_kibana.rst

 #.
-The next step may vary depending on whether Kibana will be installed in the same server as Elasticsearch or in a different one.
-It consists on certificate placement:
+The next step, involving the certificate placement, may vary depending on whether Kibana will be installed in the same server as Elasticsearch or in a different one:

     .. tabs::